How Much Is Homeowners Insurance on a $300,000 House? (2024)

 Personal property insurance

-Personal property insurance pays to replace your personal items if they’re damaged or destroyed in a covered loss.
-Personal property coverage limits are usually 50% to 70% of your dwelling coverage limit.
-For a $300,000 home, you should have at least $150,000 in personal property coverage.
+Personal property insurance pays to replace your personal belongings if they’re damaged or destroyed in a covered loss.
+Personal property coverage limits are usually 50%–70% of your dwelling coverage limit.

 Liability insurance

 Liability insurance covers your legal fees and financial responsibility if someone sues you for property damage or injuries they sustain on your property.
 You should base your coverage limits on the total value of your assets, including cars, real estate, savings, and money in retirement accounts.
-Most policies include at least $100,000 in coverage, but you might need higher coverage limits depending on your situation.
+Most standard homeowner insurance policies include some liability coverage, but you might need higher coverage limits depending on your situation.

 Medical payments insurance

 Home insurance policies usually include a fixed amount of medical payments coverage, which pays for medical expenses for someone who sustains injuries at your home.
-You might have the option to choose between several coverage limits, but the limits tend to be between $2,000 and $5,000.
+You might have the option to choose between several coverage limits.

 Loss-of-use coverage

-Loss of use is also commonly known as "additional living expenses" coverage.
+Loss of use is also commonly known as additional living expenses coverage.
 Your loss-of-use coverage limit should be around 20% of your dwelling insurance policy limit.
-For a $300,000 house, choose a coverage limit of at least $60,000.
 Loss of use provides coverage for temporary living expenses if damage from a covered peril displaces you from your home.
 This includes lodging and restaurant meals.

 How to lower your homeowners insurance costs

-Here are some suggestions for getting cheaper homeowners insurance:
+Here are some suggestions for getting enough coverage with the least expensive average rates:

 • Bundle your policies.
 Most insurance companies provide significant savings for buying two or more insurance products, such as home and auto.